Apertis platform guide

 - autoclosing Phabricator tasks when marked packages are included in a succesful image build

-Ospacks, hwpacks and how they should be combined to generated images are defined through YAML files.
+Ospacks and how they should be processed to generate images are defined through YAML files.

 This is an example configuration for an ARMv7 image,